entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 In order to properly work with this tool, you will need at least a USB cable with a USB mini B port and a set of cables/probes to attach to the device you want to test/speak with/attack.

-I use two types of probes cables:
+I use this set of probes cables (which you can easily find online):
-* One with clippers attached:

 ![Clipper cable][clipper_cable]
-* One without, with some external clippers:

-![cable without clippers][cable_without_clipper]
-![clippers][clippers]

-Here is the pinout of both cables:
+Here is the pinout of the cable:
 ![cable pinout][cable_pinout]

 Anyway, that's pretty much it for the hardware part, let's start exploring what we can do with it!